jeffbass/com-yin-yang-ranch/docs/solar/index.md

 net metering contract, we get paid for our net generation.
 Unfortunately, our current contract expires in a couple of years and we will no longer be paid for our excess generated power.

+We measure our solar output and correleate it with weather and time of year.
+It helps with knowing how much light our plants are getting and helps optimize watering times and amounts.